fasiha/fasiha.github.io/post/galef-calibration/index.md

 >
 > When that's possible, I view that as basically strictly better than how I write and I would write that way if I knew how in a time-efficient way.
 >
-> One thing I find amusing is that a lot of the negative reviews on Amazon seem to conflate having a difficult to read style with rigor and they knock the book for being unscientific or shallow because it's easy to read, like
+> One thing I find amusing is that a lot of the negative reviews on Amazon seem to conflate having a difficult to read style with rigor and they knock the book for being unscientific or shallow because it's easy to read…

 ---